-If a student-athlete's personal medical insurance plan permits the College physician to prescribe a treatment plan for their injury, such a plan will be prescribed.
-The treatment plan or rehabilitation program will be followed and recorded until the goals for recovery set by the College physician or attending physician have been met.
-The final decision as to when the student-athlete may resume practice and competition medically resides with the College physician.
+If a student-athlete's personal medical insurance plan permits the Saint Mary's College team physician to prescribe a treatment plan for their injury, such a plan will be prescribed.
+The treatment plan or rehabilitation program will be followed and recorded until the goals for recovery set by the Saint Mary's College team physician or attending physician have been met.
+The final decision as to when the student-athlete may resume practice and competition medically resides with the Saint Mary's College team physician.